JulianWogersien/useful-bash/README.md

 > Posix Compliant: Yes

 this counts lines of all files in the current directory recursively except if any file is inside a .git folder or its a README or LICENSE file

+## anti-afk.sh
+> Posix Compliant: Yes

+This script moves your mouse every 1 second (with relative movements)